-English IV: British Literature
+English IV: British Literature – CLOSED

 Students will connect with beautiful British literature throughout history.
 We will study works chronologically and discover them both from within the historical and literary context they were written in as well as an exploration of their impact today.
 From Beowulf to modern literature there is much to discover – early and important Christian writings, struggle, politics, poetry, social classes, war, murder, intrigue, it’s all here!
 Come join us for a fascinating look at many significant pieces of English writing.
+This is a highly interactive class and includes discussion, vocabulary, projects, and papers.
+Because of the dialogue nature of this course, a functioning microphone will be required.

 Date & Time